Jubatian/rrpge-spec/specs/vid_arch.rst

 Bus access cycles are taken by the following rules:

-- 1 cycle for reading a render command.
+- 1 cycle for reading a render command (including the background pattern).
 - In Shift mode, twice the Output width of cycles, plus two for the initial source fetch.
 - In Positioned mode, twice the Source line size of cycles, plus one for an